Table saw buying guide

 Whether to buy a table saw online or in-store

-Buying a table saw online and in-store has its pros and cons.
-You have to be aware of extra costs such as shipping and delivering when buying online.
+Buying a table saw online, and in-store has its pros and cons.
+When buying online, you must be aware of extra costs, such as shipping and delivery.
 You may have to experience delays, and you should be patient.

 There is risk and more time in online buying.
-That is why you have to look at the shipping options before you pay.
+That is why you must look at the shipping options before paying.
 The urgency determines how soon you want to have the saw machine.
 Order your saw tool in time, not when you have projects waiting.
-Buying in-store takes time, and that should not worry you if you have the time.
+Buying in-store takes time, which should not worry you if you have the time.

 You have a one-on-one interaction with the seller till you are satisfied.
-However, that is tiresome if you are going to walk from one shop to another, comparing prices and features.
+However, that is tiresome if you walk from one shop to another, comparing prices and features.
 You might not have a shop that has different brands to compare.

 What Types of Table Saws Are Available?

-There are three main categories: benchtop (or job site), contractor, and cabinet.
+Three main categories are benchtop (or job site), contractor, and cabinet.